Milkman68/HL2-RebalanceMod_Game-files/README.md

 This is the (admittedly rudimentary) changelog for hl2-rebalanced, a mod I've made focused on improving hl2's core gameplay and other neat features.

-Obviously, this contains spoilers for the mod's new features.
+Obviously, this contains spoilers for the mod's features.
 So if you'd rather experience it for yourself than you probably shouldn't read this.

 While I can't log every single change I've ever made, (mostly because I'm bad at remembering things) I will definitely try my best.
 Starting with-